shuttle-hq/shuttle/README.md

 cargo install cargo-shuttle
 ```

-*If installing binstall or cargo-shuttle fails, try adding `--locked`.*
+*If installing binstall or cargo-shuttle fails, try adding `--locked` to the install command.*

 After installing, log in with: